 Now compare this to a living books education.
-While studying this time period, you might read a the chapter in your spine book (The Story of the World: Volume 2 The Middle Ages which contains a full 4 pages to tell the story of William the Conqueror and the Battle of Hastings), and then you could read a biography about William the Conqueror (there’s a nice one included here: Famous Men of the Middle Ages ), add in a novel like The Striped Ships written by Eloise Jarvis McGraw about a girl whose life is turned upside down by the Norman Conquests and helps to create the famous Bayeaux Tapestry, which might then lead to reading a book like The Bayeux Tapestry: The Story of the Norman Conquest 1066.
+While studying this same time period, you might read a chapter in your spine book (The Story of the World: Volume 2 The Middle Ages which contains a full 4 pages to tell the story of William the Conqueror and the Battle of Hastings), and then you might read a biography about William the Conqueror (there’s a nice one included here: Famous Men of the Middle Ages ), add in a novel like The Striped Ships written by Eloise Jarvis McGraw about a girl whose life is turned upside down by the Norman Conquests and helps to create the famous Bayeaux Tapestry, which might then lead to reading a book like The Bayeux Tapestry: The Story of the Norman Conquest 1066.

-As you can see – by reading real books, written by someone invested in the subject matter, your child will gain a deeper, richer understanding of the history being studied, and hopefully, they will care because they’ll feel empathy for the characters they are reading about, whether factual or fictional.
+As you can see – by reading real books, written by someone invested in the subject matter, your child will gain a deeper, richer understanding of the history being studied.
+Hopefully then they will care because they’ll feel empathy for the characters they are reading about, whether factual or fictional.
 By using beautiful literature as opposed to “to-the-point” textbooks, your child will have big ideas to chew on, a richer vocabulary, and heroes to care about.
 You can teach any subject with living books – from science to history and even math.
 Good literature can breathe life into any of your child’s studies.

 How to Choose Living Books

 Now that I’ve touched on some of the virtues of using rich literature in your homeschool, you may be wondering how to choose books for your child to study?
 I have a few rules when it comes to choosing books.
 Again, this is fairly subjective, but for me, for a book to make it into my home library it has to be well written, it has to be interesting, and it has to be something I myself would want to read.
 Just because Charlotte Mason used it in her schools over a hundred years ago does not mean your modern child must read it.
-And just because someone else claims it is a must read or you were forced to slog through it in high school, doesn’t mean it’s worthy of your child’s time.
-There is a fine line between challenging our child and boring him to tears.
+And just because someone else claims it is a must-read or you were forced to slog through it in high school, that doesn’t necessarily mean it’s worthy of your child’s time.
+There is a fine line between challenging our child and boring them to tears.
 We need to be fully aware when we’re crossing it.

 Another thing to consider is that more is not always better.
-It’s easy to get excited about a subject and order 15 books, because they all look great.
+It’s easy to get excited about a subject and order 15 books because they all look great.
 There is so much beautiful literature available today!
 We really are spoiled.
 However, to try and read everything would be overkill.
-We will never be able to read all of the books, and not every book is worth your particular child’s attention.
+We will never be able to read all of the books, and not every book is worth your child’s attention.
 So how do you choose?

 Once you’ve narrowed your topic, look through the available literature.
 Is it well written?
 Is it lively and engaging?
-With rare exception, you should avoid books that explicitly claim to be educational or teaching something.
+With rare exceptions, you should avoid books that explicitly claim to be educational or teaching something.
 Most likely, these books were written by a committee rather than an author devoted to writing about their pet topic.
-You want to present your child with powerful literature: Charlotte Mason said, “Their lesson-books should offer matter for their reading, whether aloud or to themselves; therefore they should be written with literary power.”
+You want to present your child with powerful literature.
+Charlotte Mason said, “Their lesson-books should offer matter for their reading, whether aloud or to themselves; therefore they should be written with literary power.”
 And: “Not with dry bones of fact, but with fact clothed upon with the living flesh, breathed into by the vital spirit of quickening ideas.”

-But there are too many books!
-I can’t decide which ones to use!
+“But there are too many books!
+I can’t decide which ones to use!”
 I go through this all of the time.
 Sometimes you have to let this process happen naturally.
 It’s especially hard when I’m excited about a subject.
-I’m a bit of a World War II buff – especially when it comes to the Holocaust.
+I’m a bit of a World War II buff, especially when it comes to the Holocaust.
 I know, I’m morbid.
-If there is a book about it, I’ve probably read it.
+But if there is a book about it, I’ve probably read it.
 So when it came time to cover that time period with my own children, my book list was a little ridiculous.
 I knew we wouldn’t really get to all of it, but I planned it all out anyhow.
-And in the end, we only read a third of the books.
+And in the end, we only read a third of the books I had chosen.
 My kids aren’t missing out because we didn’t read everything on my original list.
 They gleaned quite a lot of information without them.
 And they’re still young!
-They may come across those unread books later.
+They may read those unread books later.

 And sometimes, you’ll start a book that you thought would be a hit and your children are just not on the same page.
-The rule at my house is that you have to read at least 4 chapters of a book, and if you are still bored, it’s OK to stop reading it.
+The rule at my house is that you have to read at least 3 chapters of a book, and if you are still bored it’s OK to stop reading it.
 There are just too many books to force yourself through something you aren’t enjoying.
 Now, I do adjust this rule a bit when we hit high school age, because sometimes you do have to make it through a book whether you like it or not.
-But when they are young, you want to keep reading an exciting, enjoyable experience.
+But when they are young you want to keep reading an exciting, enjoyable experience.
 Sometimes just reading one good book is enough to cover a topic.

 Choosing great literature for your child doesn’t have to be a challenge.
-When you choose a program from Build Your Library curriculum, you can be sure that your child will be reading and listen to some of the best books that are currently in print.
+When you choose a program from Build Your Library curriculum, you can be sure that your child will be reading and listen to some of the best books currently in print.
 They’ll be surrounded by some of the greatest children’s literature and you will fill your shelves with beautiful thoughts and ideas for them to dwell upon.